 Pine Tree Apple Orchard

-Hop on a wagon ride with us among the trees of Pine Tree Apple Orchard as we learn about plant growth, insect and pest management, weather protection, tree care and their connection with University of Minnesota research.
+Educators hopped onto a wagon for ride among the trees of Pine Tree Apple Orchard as we learned about plant growth, insect and pest management, weather protection, tree care and their connection with University of Minnesota research.

 Bix Produce Co.

-Step behind the scenes at Bix Produce Co. to learn about produce processing and distribution from one of the area’s leading produce distributors.
+Orchard to Market Teacher Tour attendees stepped behind the scenes at Bix Produce Co. and learned about produce.
+Highlights included learning about the processing and distribution from one of the area’s leading produce distributors as well as seeing the volume and size of storage including the fridge space.

 Bailey Nurseries

-Bailey Nurseries is excited to share how their locations are involved with fruit and landscape plant production locally, as well as across the country.
+Bailey Nurseries was excited to share how their locations are involved with fruit and landscape plant production locally, as well as across the country.

 Curriculum Connections

-While attending the Orchard to Market Teacher Tour, educators are equipped with free resources and curriculum connections to bring back to their classrooms.
+While attending the Orchard to Market Teacher Tour, educators were equipped with free resources and curriculum connections to bring back to their classrooms.
 Below are the highlighted lessons from this teacher tour.

 Minnesota Apple Pie - Grades K-2